A foiling revolution - and an overview about motoryacht design

 Classic V-Frame concave Popular hull shape for classic motor boats for many years.
 Behaviour at sea is not as good as expected.
 Nevertheless, due to its high aesthetic appeal, this shape has not only been retained in boat building until today, but has also had a renaissance in recent years.

 V-frame flat planning hull

 This form is more suitable for areas without waves.
 The boats are fast, start planing early, but set hard into the waves.
 The very flat stern area gives little course stability.

 deep convex V planning hull The further development of the concave frame is a frequently encountered boat form for fast boats today.
 The wave behaviour is very good, the boat starts softer than the concave form.

-modern V-frame deep Fast planning hull for high motorization.
+modern V-frame deep Fast planing hull for high motorization.
 During slow speed strong turbulences at the stern brake.
 This shape has proven to be very seaworthy and is used today on very fast offshore boats.